rmrk-team/NestingEIP/README.md

 1. **How to name the proposal?**

-As this proposal standardizes the nesting of one `NFT` into another, the working title if the proposal was Nesting.
+As this proposal standardizes the nesting of one `NFT` into another, the working title of the proposal was Nesting.
 In an effort to provide as much information about the proposal we identified the most important aspect of the proposal; the parent centered control over nesting.
 The child token's role is only to be able to be `Nestable` and support a token owning it.
 This is how we landed on the `Parent-Centered` part of the title.

 2. **Why is automatically accepting a child using [EIP-712](./eip-712.md) permit-style signatures not a part of this proposal?**